lambda-curry/fntechgit-full-schedule-widget/README.md

    ** onStartChat(speakerId)    = method called upon click on "Chat with Speaker", if null then button is hidden

-   ** needsLogin()              = method called when schedule needs user to login - for example on "Add to Schedule".
+   ** needsLogin(pendingAction) = method called when schedule needs user to login - for example on "Add to Schedule".

    title            = widget title, defaults to "Schedule"